ArduPilot/ardupilot/libraries/AP_Scripting/README.md

 ## Working with bindings

-Edit bindings.desc

-cd into the generator subdirectory and type `make run`
+Edit bindings.desc and rebuild.
+The waf build will automatically re-run the code generator.